vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ## Conclusion and result

-Building a Peakboard app together with ProGlove scanners is straight forward, whether you use the USB or MQTT mode.
-The following video show the simple app and displays the scanned code in the bound text boxes:
+Building a Peakboard app that integrates with ProGlove scanners is straightforward, whether you use the USB or MQTT mode.
+The following video shows the simple app and displays the scanned code in the bound text boxes:

 {% include youtube.html id="tMobjoShVS0" %}